oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 In computer systems, authentication and authorization are part of a discipline called Identity and Access Management (IAM).
 [OAuth 2.0](https://www.rfc-editor.org/rfc/rfc6749.html) is a standard designed to authorize a website or application to access resources hosted by third-party services on behalf of a user.
 For web and mobile applications, an identity protocol was born in 2014, [OpenID Connect 1.0](https://openid.net/specs/openid-connect-core-1_0.html) (OIDC), a simple identity layer on top of OAuth 2.0, now widely adopted as part of the IAM strategy of many identity providers and identity clients on the internet.

-For authorizing access to a protected resource, OAuth 2.0 uses Access Tokens, a piece of data, a string representing an authorization issued to the client, scopes and durations of the access, validated at the resource server.
+For authorizing access to a protected resource, OAuth 2.0 uses Access Tokens.
+An access token is a piece of data representing an authorization issued to the client.
+It may also include scopes and durations of the access.
+The token is validated at the resource server.
 Briefly, the standard defines the roles of resource owner, resource server, client, and authorization server, and a protocol flow for the client requesting access, through an authorization server, to resources controlled by the resource owner and hosted by the resource server.

 OpenID Connect provides authentication built on top of OAuth 2.0, and information about the authentication performed is returned in an ID Token with JWT format (JSON Web Token).
 In abstract, the protocol defines a client role or Relying Party that sends a request to the OpenID Provider, which in turn authenticates the end-user and obtains authorization, returning an ID Token and Access Token to the Relying Party.